handpoint/HandpointSDK-iOS/README.md

 You'll find the dynamic framework project called `HandpointSDK.xcodeproj` at the root of the repo.

+Please refer to the [Carthage](#carthage) section for required configuration parameters needed in your app.

 #### Static Library

 You'll find the static library project called `headstart.xcodeproj` under the `Library` folder.